16 Examples of Effective Employee Incentive Programs

 5. Travel incentives

-Additionally, a simpler form of travel incentives may include discounts on hotels and flights, reimbursements, pocket money, free rental cars, etc.
+Additionally, a simpler form of travel incentives may include discounts on hotels and flights, reimbursements, pocket money, free rental cars, and similar perks.

 6. Fringe benefits